mmbman/Katagiri/1979-06-11-Fukanzazengi-Lecture3.md

 The last type of zazen is something we do: shikantaza.

-But struggling for reaching the other shore at any cost, this is also distraction.
+Struggling for reaching the other shore at any cost: this is also distraction.
 Which is good, distraction.
 Even though you reach the highest level of spiritual life, still there is a struggle, because the moment you reach the final goal, the final goal cannot be *[unintelligible]* – you have to start again.
 That's why struggle [is] constantly going on.
 That is distraction.
 On the other hand, dullness.

 But if you do shikantaza, dullness and distraction drop off, from the first.

 ###### 30:12

 Even the karma.
 Karma is [dead?], we planted in the past.
 Some karmas were good, some karmas were evil, some karmas were neutral.
 Many karmas, we created in the past.
-And then those karmas, you know pretty well, those karmas are where?
+And then ..., you know pretty well, those karmas are where?
 [They] are at the bottom of our mind, this body and mind.
 Karma is here.

 So, through your daily living, you can realize.
 Your present lives are influenced by something else, which you don't understand.
 Well, maybe some people call it karma – only when they realize something's wrong.
 Because only when you realize something's wrong, you really get the chance to reflect upon yourself very seriously.
-That's when you put a certain [level?] on your life, "That is something wrong."
+That's when you put a certain [level?] on your life: "That is something wrong."
 That karma is wrong.
 Evil karma.

 But actually, [the] karma [that] exists with you is completely beyond moral sense of good or bad or neutral.